|Package | PIN:||UBGA (ZKE) | 96|

 Widebus+ is a trademark of Texas Instruments.

-This device can be used as one 8-bit buffer, two 8-bit transceivers, and two 8-bit latches or one 8-bit buffer, one 16-bit transceiver, and one 16-bit latch.
-It allows data transmission from the A bus to the B bus or from the B bus to the A bus, depending on the logic level at the direction-control (DIR) input.
-The transceiver output-enable (TOE)\ input can be used to disable the transceivers so that the A and B buses effectively are isolated.
+The SN74AVCH32T245 is designed for asynchronous communication between data buses.
+The device transmits data from the A bus to the B bus or from the B bus to the A bus, depending on the logic level at the direction-control (DIR) input.
+The output-enable (OE)\ input can be used to disable the outputs so the buses are effectively isolated.